stattleship/stattleship-r/README.md

 ```

 ## Next Steps
 Want more?
-Check out our available stats across an expanding number of sports at the [Stattleship Playbook](http://playbook.stattleship.com/) or [Stattleship blog](http://blog.stattleship.com/tag/api/).
+Check out our available stats across an expanding number of sports at the [Stattleship Developer API Documentation](http://developers.stattleship.com//) or [Stattleship blog](http://blog.stattleship.com/tag/api/).

 ## Style Guide
 We plan to follow [Hadley Wickham's R Style Guide](http://adv-r.had.co.nz/Style.html).
 Please follow these guidelines if you'd like to contribute!